 Don’t be discouraged by making mistakes.
 It’s an important part of the learning process.
 Even experts make mistakes.
 The difference is that experience teaches them how to spot and correct the mistake more quickly.

 That completes the single-column design for the Bayside Beat website.
-The next stage is to adapt the design as a two column layout and give the navigation menu a different look in Part 7: Use media queries to style the site for tablets and desktops.
+The next stage is to adapt the design as a two column layout and give the navigation menu a different look.